What are Single Page Applications and Why Do People Like Them so Much?

 [Reason #2] Made it difficult to reuse content

-This issue comes from two core reasons, one with antiquated CMSs and the other from SPA design.
+This issue arises from two core reasons, one with antiquated content management systems and the other from SPA design.

 SPA’s need a content-based CMS to work properly, so that it can pull raw content and display it however it wants.